 Court: Court of Appeals of Kentucky

-The Daubert hearing was deemed unnecessary because the nursing expert witness complied with the statutory requirement.
-As such, the defendant’s motion to exclude the testimony of the nursing expert witness was denied.
+The appellant’s motion to exclude the testimony of the respondent’s nursing home expert witness was denied.